AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/04 - Defender_for_Endpoint_Onboarding.md

     Write-Output "❌ Device is NOT onboarded to Microsoft Defender for Endpoint."
 }

-# Optional: Check that the Sense service is running
+# Optional: Check that the Sense Service((Windows Defender Advanced Threat Protection) is running
 $senseService = Get-Service -Name Sense -ErrorAction SilentlyContinue if ($senseService.Status -eq 'Running') {
     Write-Output "✅ Sense service is running."